 Anti-Inflammatory foods are very beneficial for overall health in hypothyroidism.
 These foods help to ease joint aches, treat depression, as well as soothe immune system regulation.
 The diet decreases inflammation and provides essential nutrients to manage thyroid dysfunction.

-Nutrients useful for hypothyroidism treatment are; Vitamin B, zinc, iron, vitamin C. Tomatoes, leafy green veggies, fruits all ensure the supply of essential nutrients, and decrease the burden of diet and weight gain.
+Nutrients useful for hypothyroidism treatment are vitamin B, zinc, iron, and vitamin C. Tomatoes, leafy green veggies, fruits all ensure the supply of essential nutrients and decrease the burden of diet and weight gain.
 A healthy diet also ensures you have a healthy liver—a required state both for fat metabolism and thyroid hormones.

 2. Eliminate Simple Carbs and Sugars

 A moderate carbohydrate diet containing complex carbohydrates and eliminating simple sugars is great to jump-start weight loss in hypothyroidism.
 According to many research pieces, foods with a high glycemic index tend to increase inflammation in the body, worsening your underlying medical conditions.

 Hypothyroidism affects your digestive system and slows it down.
 Eating a smaller meal frequently, based on essential macro and micronutrients, is a great way to survive weight gain.
 Smaller meals containing high protein, complex carbohydrates, and high-fat food regulate blood sugar and cholesterol levels very well.

 If you want to burn calories, you can’t ignore exercise.
 Even the healthiest diets claim to link compulsory physical activity to boost weight loss and keep that weight off forever.
 In hypothyroidism, the case is a little different.
 Exercise is only encouraged if your hypothyroid medications are working well, and your body is improving with time.